asylve/asylve.github.io/_posts/2021-02-28-craigslist-cars.markdown

 - drive (front, rear, or 4wd)
 - fuel (type of fuel)
 - latlong (latitude and longitude associated with the posting)
-- location (location associated with the posting, ie. 'Vancouver')
+- location (location associated with the posting, e.g. 'Vancouver')
-- make (year make and model of the vehicle in a string, ie. '2020 Toyota Corolla')
+- make (year make and model of the vehicle in a string, e.g. '2020 Toyota Corolla')
 - odometer (odometer reading in km)
 - paint color
 - price (in $ CAD)
 - sale type (owner or dealer)
-- title status (ie. clean, rebuilt)
+- title status (e.g. clean, rebuilt)
 - transmission (manual or automatic)
-- type (ie. sedan, minivan)
+- type (e.g. sedan, minivan)
 - cylinders (number of cylinders in the vehicles engine)
-- size (ie. full-size, compact)
+- size (e.g. full-size, compact)

 # 2. Data Cleaning